Xunlong Orange Pi PC 2

 Orange Pi PC 2 V1.1

 OrangePi PC2 board was added to mainline kernel only (experimental) for v5.25 on 02-Feb-2017.
 See the H5 SoC support page.
-The Mainline Kernel howto contains the currently used repositories for the mainlining process.
-See the current Status Matrix.
-A preliminary .dts file for the board can be found here.
+A preliminary .dts file for the board can be found here. <- Still relevant or is it already better supported? device-tree binary.

 The Orange Pi PC 2 has a 40-pin, 0.1" connector with several low-speed interfaces.
 To learn about accessing the GPIO pins through sysfs with mainline kernel read GPIO